qaalabs/DE5M6/docs/labs/03b-medallion-lakehouse.md

     .addColumn("mmmyyyy", StringType()) \
     .addColumn("yyyymm", StringType()) \
     .execute()
 Note: You can run the display(df) command at any time to check the progress of your work.
-In this case, you’d run ‘display(dfdimDate_gold)’ to see the contents of the dimDate_gold dataframe.
+In this case, you'd run ‘display(dfdimDate_gold)' to see the contents of the dimDate_gold dataframe.

 In a new code block, add and run the following code to create a dataframe for your date dimension, dimdate_gold: